JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 ##### Configuring Instances of Money

-The +Money+ class is internally based on +java.math.BigDecimal+.
-Therefore the arithmetic precision and rounding capabilities of +BigDecimal+ are also usable with +Money+.
-Hereby, by default, instances of +Money+ internally are initialized with +MathContext.DECIMAL64+.
-Nevertheless instance also can be configured explicitly by passing a +MathContext+ as part of a +MonetaryContext+:
+The `Money` class is internally based on `java.math.BigDecimal`.
+Therefore the arithmetic precision and rounding capabilities of `BigDecimal` are also usable with `Money`.
+Hereby, by default, instances of `Money` internally are initialized with `MathContext.DECIMAL64`.
+Nevertheless instance also can be configured explicitly by passing a `MathContext` as part of a `MonetaryContext`:

-_Creating instances of +Money+ configuring the +MathContext+ to be used._
+_Creating instances of `Money` configuring the `MathContext` to be used._
 ```java
 Money money = Money.of(200, "CHF", MonetaryContextBuilder.of().set(MathContext.DECIMAL128).build());
 ```

 Using the JSR's main API allows to achieve the same as follows:

-_Creating instances of +Money+ configuring the +MathContext+ to be used, using the +MonetaryAmountFactory+._
+_Creating instances of `Money` configuring the `MathContext` to be used, using the `MonetaryAmountFactory`._
 ```java
 Money money = Monetary.getAmountFactory(Money.class)
                               .setCurrencyUnit("CHF").setNumber(200)